School Context Statement (62KB)

 The Aberfoyle Hub R-7 School's Pedal Prix team, the Hubcaps first began competing in Pedal Prix events in 1997.
 The team is also aligned with and supported by the Aberfoyle Park High School.
 Pedal Prix is an all inclusive team sport, where teams compete in the HPV (Human Powered Vehicle) Super Series.

-If you or anyone you know would like to know more about Pedal Prix, or would like to join a team next year, please register your interest with the school for a 2018 team by Week 10 Term 3 this year.
-Please refer to the brochure for further information.
+If you, or anyone you know, would like more information about Pedal Prix, or would like to join the team, please register your interest with the school.
+For further information please refer to the Pedal Prix Information Brochure (2MB).

 The Series Events